How to get started¶

 State Channel Basics¶

-State channels allow many off-chain transactions to be aggregated into just a few onchain transactions:
+State channels allow many off-chain commitments to be aggregated into just a few onchain transactions:

 A user opens a channel by depositing their money into a multisignature smart contract with a counterparty.
 Note that the smart contract runs entirely on the blockchain and so the user remains entirely in custody of their own funds.